 In addition to running game clients and game servers, multiplayer games can optionally implement a matchmaking component, which is the action of grouping players together for a game session.
 Players running a multiplayer game need their game client to connect to a game server so they can play a game session.

-Found in the Unity Editor, the package manager adds a software package in-game in Authentication, which contains code that lets you track events.
+The Package Manager in the Unity Editor adds a software package in-game in Authentication, which contains code that lets you track events.

 Used to identify returning and new players on different devices and external providers.